-Story of Varaha avatar starts with Hiranyaksha and story of Hiranyaksha starts with the story of Jaya and Vijaya.
+The story of Varaha avatar starts with Hiranyaksha and the story of Hiranyaksha starts with the story of Jaya and Vijaya.
 So let’s start with the story of Jaya and Vijaya to understand Hiranyaksha’s story a bit better.

 Story of Jaya and Vijaya